nicuveo/SAW/README.md

 Internal plumbing
 -----------------

-Inside, *SAW* uses lots of `boost` code.
+This library uses C++11 features and lots of `boost` code.
 For instance, database and statement handlers are shared using reference counting shared pointers.
 Values are implemented using `boost::variant` and iterators use `boost::iterator_facade`.

 The code has been mostly tested and is currently at >90% of code coverage as reported by *lcov*.